patrykj369/strona-projekt/README.md

 [ENG]
 Project written for the purpose of completing classes in the subject "Frontend frameworks".
-The project consisted in creating a website in REACT using TypeScript, API, Redux, Styled-components, SCSS.
+The project consisted in creating a website in REACT using TypeScript, API, Redux, styled-components, SCSS.

 ## Available Scripts